UTSCCSCC01/finalprojects22-byte-peeps/README.md

   2. Implement the feature.
   3. Test your feature and ensure it does not break any existing functionality.
   4. Create and submit a pull request with a detailed description to be reviewed by at least two other contributors.

+## Deployment

+Due to github actions being displayed, we will be running the github actions locally using [act](https://github.com/nektos/act) to deploy.

+Currently the website is deployed at: https://c01.mohamedtayeh.com/

+Instructions coming soon...

 ## Authors